 And it seems, there is nothing horrible about it – okay, so the person is watching TV series, just let him be.
 What matters is that he manages to do his work efficiently.

 However, that's where the problem was.
 Productivity of that employee noticeably decreased over the past month.

 Anyway, we heard the employer's cry loud and clear.
-Our employee monitoring program Kickidler has the ability to monitor online two screens connected to the same computer (online computer monitoring function) as well as the ability to record videos from two screens at once (screen video recording function).
+Our monitoring software for employees Kickidler has the ability to monitor online two screens connected to the same computer (online computer monitoring function) as well as the ability to record videos from two screens at once (screen video recording function).

 The following screenshot illustrates the way employer sees everything.

 But back to the case we're describing.
 We recommended the employer install a test version of Kickidler on the employee's PC and observe his work for a couple of days.